Alan Davies: Stand-up

 Davies began performing comedy in 1988 at the Whitstable Labour Club.
-In 1991, he was named Time Outs Best Young Comic.
 He continued touring and performing in the UK and Australia, winning the Edinburgh Festival Critics Award for Comedy in 1994.
 That show was released on video and audio cassette in 1995 as Alan Davies Live at the Lyric recorded at the Lyric Theatre as part of the Perrier Pick of the Fringe season in October 1994.

 A version of his show Urban Trauma, which ran in the West End at the Duchess Theatre and toured the UK and Australia, was shown on BBC One in 1998.

 In 2012, Davies planned a new tour called Life is Pain.
 The title for this show came from a story he heard about a six-year-old girl being told off by her mother and responding "Life is pain".
-Davies said "This really made me laugh".
 The tour was broadcast on Dave.

+In 2025 Davies took a new stand-up show, called Think Ahead, on his first tour in ten years.
+Performing first in venues across England and Wales from September until November, he then toured to Australia, from November and December 2025.